Skip to main content

 - click: Continue

 Detailed options always live under the command key; sibling top-level keys are rejected.
-Shared metadata such as retries, skipped, comment, env, and envKey can be set on any step.
+Shared metadata such as retries, skipped, comment, and saveAs can be set on any step. saveAs stores the step’s result on env.<NAME> for later steps to read.

 Targets